Charro

 Mexican Charro (1828).
 Originally, the term "Charro" was a derogatory name for the Mexican Rancheros, the inhabitants of the countryside.
 The term is synonymous with the English terms "yokel", "hick", "country bumpkin", or "rube".

-Charro, in Mexico, is historically the horseman from the countryside, the Ranchero, who lived and worked in the haciendas and performed all his tasks on horseback, working mainly as vaqueros and caporales, among other jobs.
-He was renowned for his superb horsemanship, for his skill in handling the lasso, and for his unique costume designed specially for horseback riding.
-Today, this name is given to someone who practices charreada (similar to a rodeo), considered the national sport of Mexico which maintains traditional rules and regulations in effect from colonial times up to the Mexican Revolution.
+Charro is a Mexican term that has been used historically to describe the horseman from the countryside, the ranchero, who lived and worked in the haciendas and performed all his tasks on horseback, working mainly as vaqueros and caporales, among other jobs.
+They were renowned for their superb horsemanship, their skill in handling the lasso, and for their unique costume designed specially for horseback riding.
+Today, this name is given to someone who practices charreada (similar to a rodeo), which is considered the national sport of Mexico and which maintained traditional rules and regulations in effect from colonial times up to the Mexican Revolution.

 Etymology

-The oldest records of the word "charro" date back to the 16th century, and it appears as a word in the Portuguese and Galician languages, with a derogatory meaning, synonymous with “foolish”, “stupid”, “idiot”, “vile”, and “despicable”.
+The oldest records of the word "charro" date back to the 16th century.
+It appears as a word in the Portuguese and Galician languages, with a derogatory meaning, synonymous with "foolish", "stupid", "idiot", "vile", and "despicable".
 The Castilian writer Vicente de Olea compiled the word in his "Vocablos Gallegos Escuros" (Obscure Galician Words) in 1536, where he defined it as "crazy."
-Meanwhile, the Spanish paremiologist Hernán Núñez defined it as a synonym of "fool" and specified that it was a word of Galician origin in his work "Refranes, o Proverbios en Romance" (1555).
+The Spanish paremiologist Hernán Núñez defined it as a synonym of "fool" and specified that it was a word of Galician origin in his work "Refranes, o Proverbios en Romance" (1555).

-The word was first documented in Spanish until 1627 in the book "Vocabulario de refranes y frases proverbiales" by Gonzalo Correas, based on the texts of Hernán Núñez, also with a derogatory connotation, synonymous with “fool”, “stupid”, “foolish”, or “imbecile”.
+The word was first documented in Spanish in 1627 in the book Vocabulario de refranes y frases proverbiales by Gonzalo Correas, based on the texts of Hernán Núñez.
+Here also, it had a derogatory connotation, synonymous with "fool", "stupid", "foolish", or "imbecile".
 More than a hundred years later, in 1729, the word would be included in the first dictionary edited and published by the Real Academia Española (RAE), the Diccionario de Autoridades, where it would be defined as a derogatory adjective used to refer to people from the countryside, villages, or rural areas, synonymous with yokel and "rustic":

 The uneducated and unpolished person, raised in a place of little policing.
 In the Court, and in other places, they give this name to any person from the countryside.